-After analyzing the different fasting windows of our users, we noticed there’s a lot to learn from their varying fasting windows.
+After analyzing the different fasting schedules of our users, we noticed there’s a lot to learn from their varying fasting windows.

-A total of 12.6% of Lumen users fast for less than 10 hours and reached fat burn .
-You fasting window can be achived by folowing an eating habits of having your last meal at 8pm and having a coffee with milk at 6am.
+A total of 12.6% of Lumen users fast for less than 10 hours and reached fat burn.
+Your fasting window can be achieved by following eating habits such as having your last meal at 8pm and having a coffee with milk at 6am.
 Many of us probably unconsciously fast for this amount of time.

 The most common fasting window among users (64.9%) is 11-15 hours with a fat burn rate ranging from 37 to 42%.
 A popular method of intermittent fasting is the 14:10 ratio where you fast for 14 hours and consume all your meals in a 10-hour window.

 Our data shows 20.7% of users opt for a longer fast of 16 hours or more with a fat burn rate of 42-46%.
 The 16:8 ratio often involves skipping breakfast and not eating your first meal until around midday.